 A Brazilian jiu-jitsu blue belt is a tough person mentally and technically.
 He knows how to perform the basic jiu-jitsu techniques to attack or escape, including the closed guard, side control, and mount submissions and movements.

 Blue belts execute the basic techniques quickly and effectively since they comprehend the necessary details.
-Besides, They are proactive on the mat and roll effectively without depending on pure power or resorting to instinct.
+Besides, They are proactive on the mat and roll effectively without relying on pure power or instinct.

 In addition, they are skilled in many Brazilian jiu-jitsu attacks, including submissions (armbar, triangle choke, head, and arm chokes, etc.), sweeps (hip bump sweep, scissor sweep, pendulum sweep, elevator sweep, etc.), escapes (side control escapes, essential mount escapes, back control escapes, bottom turtle escapes, etc.), and so on.

 Thus, blue belts are very skilled in the art of jiu-jitsu.
-Otherwise, they are working on making it more complicated by combining newer and more sophisticated techniques.
-As a result, you will see blue belt trainees experiment with new advanced stances such as Dela Riva and spider guards, among others.
+Otherwise, they are making it more complicated by combining newer and more sophisticated techniques.

 BJJ Blue Belt Vs. Untrained

 A blue belt has a good chance of beating an untrained opponent from standing or on the ground.
-This is because he had spent a couple of years on the mat developing and sharpening his combat abilities.
+This is because he had spent a couple of years developing and sharpening his combat abilities on the mat.

-A blue belt in jiu-jitsu learns various takedown techniques, including the double and single leg takedowns, to get an opponent to the mat and submit him.
+A blue belt in jiu-jitsu learns various takedown techniques, including double and single-leg takedowns, to get an opponent to the mat and submit him.
 On the other hand, an untrained person will be unable to counter takedowns or other standing attacks.